 9. Is QuickBooks installed on the same computer as Treasury Software?

 10. Are you running a QuickBooks Pro, Premier, or Enterprise edition - U.S. version - of QuickBooks 2016 or later?

 QuickBooks versions prior to 2016 are no longer supported by Intuit, and Treasury Software will not always be able to resolve integration issues.

 11. Have you or your administrator turned off access to the QuickBooks database?
 (To make changes, you will need to be in the QuickBooks company as the Admin and be in single-user mode.)

 From within QuickBooks, select from the main menu Edit > Preferences > Integrated Applications > Company Preferences.
 Verify that the checkbox to allow access remains checked.

-9. In the 2018 Enterprise version of QuickBooks, it is necessary for all listed users to have logged in with a password.
+14. In the 2018 Enterprise version of QuickBooks (and above), it is necessary for all listed users to have logged in with a password.
 If there are inactive users, they should be deleted.
-If an active user does not have a password, the administrator will need to assign one to them.
+If an active user does not have a password, the Admin will need to assign one to them.

 Intuit and QuickBooks are registered trademarks of Intuit Inc. Used with permission.